 No grace periods extending the conduct of research beyond the expiration date of IRB approval will be permitted.
-Therefore, continuing review and re-approval of research must occur by midnight of the date when IRB approval expires.
+Therefore, continuing review and re-approval of research must occur by 11:59 p.m. of the date when IRB approval expires.

-The IRB Office staff will send out expiration reminder notices to investigators in advance of the expiration date of protocols; however, it is the investigator's responsibility to ensure that the continuing review of ongoing GTMR research is approved prior to the expiration date.
+The IRB Office staff will send out expiration reminder notices through IRB Manager to investigators in advance of the expiration date of protocols; however, it is the investigator's responsibility to ensure that the continuing review of ongoing GTMR research is approved prior to the expiration date.
 By federal regulation, no extension to that date can be granted.